tasks/docs/docs/troubleshooting_notifications.md

 ---

 The most common causes of notification trouble are listed below.
-If your problem isn't solved here please send me an e-mail by tapping on `☰ > Help & feedback > Contact developer` and I will help you out!
+If your problem isn't solved here please send me an e-mail by tapping on `⚙ > App settings > About > Contact developer` and I will help you out!

 ### Perform a quick notification test